Mistakingly or Mistakenly: Which Spelling Is Correct and How to Use It Properly

 This creates confusion for students, bloggers, professionals, and non-native English learnersis mistakenly a word.

 The problem is simple but important.
 Using the wrong word can make your writing look unpolished.
-In exams, emails, news articles, or SEO content, small mistakes matter.
+In exams, emails, news articles, or content, small mistakes matter.

 Many people want a quick answer, but they also want to know why one form is preferred and when the other might still appear.